bcgov/nr-bcws-opensearch/terraform.md

 		   target_env
 		   env_lowercase
 		   env_full
-		   clamAVBucketName
+		   clamAVStackName
 		   clamstackQueue

-	   You must also update the workspace name specified in 	generate "backend" { ... }
+	   You must also update the workspace name specified in the 	generate "backend" { ... }
+	   statement.
 Failure to do so will result in the new environment overwriting the existing environment instead of deploying seperately from it.